DETAILED ACTION

 Regarding Claim 18, it recites limitations similar in scope to the limitations of Claim 6 and therefore is rejected under the same rationale.

-Regarding Claim 20, the combination of Shuster and Singh teaches the invention in Claim 1.
+Regarding Claim 20, the combination of Shuster, Singh and Lutnick teaches the invention in Claim 1.

 The combination further teaches further comprising: the processor; and a memory, wherein the processor and the memory comprise circuits and software for performing the instructions on the storage medium (Shuster, Fig. 1, Paragraph [0024], “FIG. 1, a system 100 or providing a VRU to multiple users may comprise … for example a personal computer 104, portable computers 106, 110 … Servers 114 store and serve game data and software to the client sites. … configured to work cooperatively with software or firmware operating on servers; it is noted the personal computer has processor, memory).

-Regarding Claim 4, the combination of Shuster and Singh teaches the invention in Claim 1.
+Regarding Claim 4, the combination of Shuster, Singh and Lutnick teaches the invention in Claim 1.

-detecting the presence of the player controllable character within a threshold associated with transition of the player controllable character into the new interactive experience (Shuster, Fig. 6, Paragraph [0047], “the VRU engine may receive or generate a signal indicating that a player has entered a portal, or is about to enter a portal” [0051], “the VRU engine may determine whether the destination is subject to other conditions” “if another condition applies, then the avatar is delivered to a second custom destination”);
+detecting the presence of the player controllable character within a threshold associated with transition of the player controllable character into the new interactive experience (Shuster, Paragraph [0047], "the VRU engine may receive or generate a signal indicating that a player has entered a portal, or is about to enter a portal… such a signal will be generated when some portion of an avatar's surface has broken a portal plane, the avatar coordinates pass through a defined plane or space" [0051], “the VRU engine may determine whether the destination is subject to other conditions” “if another condition applies, then the avatar is delivered to a second custom destination”);

 comparing the player controllable character settings with parameters related to the new interactive experience (Shuster, Paragraph [0051], “VRU engine may determine whether the destination is subject to other conditions, for example a code specified by the user, a time preference, a frequency-of-use preference, or other condition.
 The other condition may be specified by the user…when configuring the portal” [0049], “the VRU engine may determine whether a custom destination has been defined for the portal and avatar in question” [0050], “If no custom destination is defined, the avatar is caused to enter a default destination for the portal,” “if a custom destination environment is defined for the avatar and portal, the avatar is caused to enter the custom destination environment [0051], “If no other conditions apply, the avatar is delivered to a first custom destination … if another condition applies, then the avatar is delivered to a second custom destination”);